timweiss/coding-blog/posts/swift-stuff/making-an-image-navigationbarbutton-actually-usable.md

     }
 ```

-Now, our button has a way larger are, making it easier to tap:
+Now, our button has a way larger area, making it easier to tap:

 ![Solution: Button with bigger footprint](/img/posts/swift-stuff/making-an-image-navigationbarbutton-actually-usable/better.png)